taylorjg/BrilliantCut/README.md

 ## Running time

-This code gives an answer in about 55 seconds on my machine (MacBook Pro 2.2 GHz Intel Core i7) using Node.js v8.4.0.
+This code gives an answer in just over 51 seconds on my machine (MacBook Pro 2.2 GHz Intel Core i7) using Node.js v8.4.0.

 ## Notes